- Online Training

 But, we must address the question of practicality – what can I actually get my athletes to do?
 In an ideal world, they would use transdermal magnesium after they take a shower as this has a high absorption rate and bypasses any potential GI issues.

 But, we don’t always live in an ideal world.
-Here are some nutritional options if they don’t feel like smearing mag gel on the bottom of their feet:
+Here are some nutritional options for cramp prevention if they don’t feel like smearing mag gel on the bottom of their feet: